djett41/ionic-scroll-sista/README.md

     - Any elements beneath the header, whether a subheader or top tabs, or top tabs AND a subheader, will slide to the very top of the screen

+### Snap option

+If you want the header to snap back if the user did not scroll far enough, add the attribute `scroll-sista-snap="true"` to your ion-content.

 ## NOTES

   1   When using subheaders, make sure you add ionic's `has-subheader` to your `ion-content` as described on the Ionic